szpak/mockito-kata/README.md

 # Mockito Kata

-## Wprowadzenie
+## Introduction

-Projekt jest budowany z wykorzystaniem narzędzia [Gradle](http://www.gradle.org/), jednak dzięki zastosowaniu wrappera nie jest konieczna jego wcześniejsza instalacja.
+This project is built with [Gradle](http://www.gradle.org/), but thanks to used wrapper it is not needed to have Gradle installed manually in the system.

-Proste zbudowanie i wykonanie testów:
+Simple build and test execution:

     ./gradlew check

-(na platformie Windows zamiast gradlew należy użyć gradlew.bat)
+(on Windows `gradlew.bat` should be used instead of `gradlew`)

-## Integracja z IDE
+## IDE integration

 ### Idea 13

-Import do IntelliJ Idea 13: File -> Import Project.
+Import to IntelliJ Idea 13: `File -> Import Project`.

 ### Idea 12

-Import do IntelliJ Idea 12:
+Import to IntelliJ Idea 12:

     ./gradlew idea

-i potem otworzenie pliku .ipr przez File->Open
+and later open generated `.ipr` file with `File -> Open`

 ### Eclipse

-Import do Eclipse:
+Import to Eclipse:

     ./gradlew eclipse

-i potem File -> Import -> Existing Project Into Workspace
+i later File -> Import -> Existing Project Into Workspace

-## Dodawanie zależności
+## Dependencies

-### Ogólnie
+### General

-Gradle umie współpracować z repozytoriami Maven (w tym Central) oraz Ivy.
+Gradle can use interact with Maven repositories (including Central) and Ivy.
-W celu wprowadzenia zależności należy dodać do pliku build.gradle linię z żądanym artefaktem.
-Na przykład:
+In order to introduce a new test dependency it is required to add a proper line in `build.gradle`.
+For example:

         testCompile 'org.assertj:assertj-core:1.5.0'

-W celu dodania zależności o zasięgu prodykcyjnym (nie testowym) należy zamiast ```testCompile``` użyć ```compile```.
+For a dependency in a production scope ```testCompile``` should be replaced with ```compile```.

 ### IDE

-Aby zmiany były widoczne w IDE należy dokonać dodatkowych czynności.
+To make a new dependency visible in IDE it is required to perform an additional action.

 #### Idea 13